 Welcome to the American muscle blog post of the day.
 I’m going to go over some basic facts that I have acquired in my 30+ years of experience in American muscle car restoration.

-It was a little different back when I first started because you could walk into the local junkyard with $100 in your pocket and walk out with a 57 Chevy complete body ready to start your project.
-As you can only imagine, times have changed since those days along with the finished values of these cars.
-As I went over in the video, a few of the tips that I can give you when you’re deciding on which car you are going to restore…
+It was a little different when I first started because you could walk into the local junkyard with $100 in your pocket and walk out with a 57 Chevy complete body ready to begin your project.
+As you can only imagine, times have changed since those days, along with the finished values of these cars.
+As I went over in the video, here are some of the tips that I can give you when you’re deciding on which car you are going to restore.

-4. Figure out your mechanicals
+- Figure out your mechanicals.

-5. Put together your purchase price, shipping, misc.
+- Put together your purchase price, shipping, misc.

-Now you have a close idea of what your project is going to cost!
+- Make sure that they have parts for your car!
+Now you have a close idea of what your project is going to cost.

-8. You can check some values of completed cars in pristine condition
+- You can check some values of completed cars in pristine condition

-That’s a great example of a good investment in car restorations, but I’ll be honest when saying that with some restoration projects you’ll only break even or be lucky to break even.
+That’s a great example of a good investment in car restorations, but I’ll be honest when saying that with some restoration projects, you’ll only break even or be lucky to break even.
 So the most important question to ask yourself before getting into the project is, would you enjoy driving around in this car?